itay1313/frontenddogma.com/contact/index.md

 The data are not combined or merged with other sources of data.

-Processing of the data happens pursuant to Art.&nbsp;6 ¶&nbsp;1 lit.&nbsp;f GDPR, allowing the processing of data for the purposes of contractual compliance.
+Processing of the data happens pursuant to Art.
+6 ¶ 1 lit. f GDPR, allowing the processing of data for the purposes of contractual compliance.

 In the server statistics available to us, IP addresses are anonymized and all log files get deleted after 30 days.